FrancisCrickInstitute/CBIAS_napari_workshop_2025/README.md

 # Day 1 - instructions and links
 #### 10:00 – 10:10 - Welcome and introduction to the course
 #### 10:10 – 10:30 - Participants self-introduction
-#### 10:30 – 12:30 - Installation and napari GUI - Rocco D’Antuono and Sebastian Gonzalez Tirado
+#### 10:30 – 12:30 - Installation and napari GUI - Stefania Marcotti and Rocco D’Antuono

 Install napari with options 1 and 2 above or the provided recipe (.yml file).